 Bonavita’s Travel Kettle:

 What’s the first thing we do once we’ve decided which tea to make?
 Put the kettle on of course!
 Bonavita makes a small lightweight .5 litre (2 cup) travel kettle that has an ‘on’ indicator, automatic shut off, tight-fitting lid and brushed stainless interior/exterior.
 I’ve used it on several journeys.
 This is for the giftee who falls into a morning gloom because they have to endure bad hotel tea.
 They now have the freedom to make their favourite tea while away from home!
 Make life even sweeter by tucking some fine tea sample packs into the kettle for their journey!
-Available from Tealula for $40 US (free shipping on orders over $50).
-Bonavita travel kettle is available in dual voltage as well, from Harney and Sons, $54.95 US. (free shipping on orders over $50)
+Bonavita travel kettle is available as 110v on Amazon for $24.97 US or in dual voltage, from Harney and Sons, $54.95 US. (free shipping on orders over $50)

 Timolino’s 17 oz Travette Tea Maker